ProjectorRays/ProjectorRays/README.md

 ### *nix

-Install Boost 1.72.0 or later, nlohmann JSON, mpg123, and zlib.
+Install Boost 1.72.0 or later, mpg123, and zlib.
 Run `make` to build.

 To use it, run `./projectorrays INPUT_FILE OUTPUT_FILE`.
 ProjectorRays will take the input file, unprotect/decompress it, restore its source code, and output it to the specified location.
 The outputted file can then be opened in Director.